30 Things I Have Learned About Buying and Selling Child Care Businesses Over the Last 30 Years

 I often find that a child care business is not profitable because the tuition rates are too low.
 It is not uncommon to find tuition rates hundreds of dollars less each month (across all age groups) than area market rates.

-The owner has made the decision not to charge higher rates to help their parents afford child care.
-Now, don’t misunderstand what I am going to say next and accuse me of being heartless.
-I understand what a financial burden the cost of child care can be for the average family.
+The owner has decided not to charge higher rates to help their parents afford childcare.
+Now, please don’t misunderstand what I’m about to say next and accuse me of being heartless.
+I understand the financial burden that the cost of child care can be for the average family.
 However, charging tuition rates that are too low results in two and sometimes three undesirable things;

-1. Low or no profits which puts the child care business and owner in a constant financial struggle.
+- Low or no profits, which puts the child care business and the owner in a constant financial struggle.

-3. And, number three, low tuition rates often result in the inability to sell a child care business.
-NO buyer wants to be the “bad guy” that buys a child care business and substantially increases tuition rates – which causes lost enrollment and a poor reputation in the community.
+- And, number three, low tuition rates often result in the inability to sell a child care business.
+No buyer wants to be the “bad guy” who buys a childcare business and substantially increases tuition rates, which causes lost enrollment and a poor reputation in the community.

-As an owner, you should reevaluate the tuition rate you charge for each age group/classroom.
+As an owner, you should reevaluate the tuition rates you charge for each age group or classroom.
 (If you need help calculating your breakeven point and calculating tuition for profit, please give me a call.
 I am happy to help you.)
 And, as an owner, make sure you fully understand the impact of low tuition rates on your child care business’s financial health, program quality, and the compounding effect of low business value and the diminished ability to sell your child care business.

 #26 Nothing changes an industry faster than a pandemic.